 Also referred to as RFLP Analysis, the technique takes advantage of the polymorphisms in individual people's genetic codes.
 Even though all members of a species have essentially the same genetic makeup, these slight differences account for variations in phenotype, such as appearance or metabolism, between individuals.

-RFLP: Analysis Technique and Applications
+RFLP Analysis Technique

 RFLP analysis technique involves cutting a particular region of DNA with known variability, with restriction enzymes, then separating the DNA fragments by agarose gel electrophoresis and determining the number of fragments and relative sizes.